WICG/bundle-preloading/bundle-format.md

 The `manifest` section serves a similar purpose, indicating the URL of the web app manifest, for packaged applications.

 In both cases, the body of the section is simply a `tstr`, representing a URL path.

+## FAQ

+#### Q: Why not use .tar or .zip?

+**A**: These both have significant problems. zip stores its index at the end, so it's not suitable for streaming. tar doesn't permit random access, and can only be used in a streaming mode.
+Increasing the amount of metadata (e.g., for HTTP headers) is awkward in both formats and would require new tooling anyway.